-- d. where we may or will receive an inducement from a third party in relation to a service provided to the client or us, in the form of monies, goods or services, other than the standard commission or fee for that service; - e. where we or a relevant person has an interest in the outcome of a service provided to the client or of a transaction carried out on behalf of the client, which is distinct from the client's interest in that outcome; - f. where we have information about or have obtained information from one customer that is of relevance to transactions for another customer (for example information which shows one customer may be selling a specific stock and another buying; and - g. where our employees accept benefits or gifts that could be construed as conflicting with our duties to the client.
+- d. where we may or will receive an inducement from a third party in relation to a service provided to the client or us, in the form of monies, goods or services, other than the standard commission or fee for that service; - e. where we have information about or have obtained information from one customer that is of relevance to transactions for another customer (for example information which shows one customer may be selling a specific stock and another buying; and where our employees accept benefits or gifts that could be construed as conflicting with our duties to the client.